 Learning what and how to forage is only the first part of this aspect of your survival food plan.

-You must also master how to both prepare and preserve the wild edibles to not only make extended use of your free food supply, but also make sure the foraged food does not make you sick… or kill you.
+You must also become a wilderness chef by learning to both prepare dishes and preserve the wild edibles to not only make extended use of your free food supply, but also make sure the foraged food does not make you sick… or kill you.

 Table of Contents